hgcl/clara-le/pages/posts/19-sprained-ankle-and-interactive-fiction.md

 > A thief on the run from the galactic police finds refuge on an abandoned spaceship.
 A lonely ship AI finds unexpected company.

 Similarly, _[A Long Way to the Nearest Star](https://ifdb.org/viewgame?id=6cjbax7d0to42vof)_ is a choice-based game.
 The use of the platform is not as creative, but definitely helps with the setting.
 The difference between your thoughts and the things you read on digital devices (usually the AI talking to you) are stylized perfectly.
-The game is also quite lengthy—if you are a slow player like me—and left me with this wonderful feeling of coming out of a very good and absorbing story.
+The game is also quite lengthy — if you are a slow player like me — and left me with this wonderful feeling of coming out of a very good and absorbing story.

 ### And Then You Come to a House Not Unlike the Previous One